Defective Olympus Scopes linked to Deadly Infection

 I’m Ed Smith, a Sacramento defective medical devices Lawyer.
 A leading problem on the rise in hospitals worldwide is wrongful death from hospital-acquired infections including those using Olympus duodenoscopes.

 Death and hospital-acquired infections from faulty or defective medical devices in a common problem.
-If you believe you have been infected or know anyone who has suffered from such a defective product you can contact my office as soon as possible at (916) 921-6400 for free and friendly advice.
-My toll-free line is also available at (800) 404-5400.
+If you believe you have been infected or know anyone who has suffered from such a defective product you can contact my office as soon as possible at 916.921.6400 or 800.404.5400 for free and friendly advice.

 Image Source: U.S. Food and Drug Administration